 - Interview Result Notifications: One (1) week after interviews

 - First Day of Academy: Generally Third Saturday in August (depends on semester start dates)

-- Academy Interest Forms Due: End of October/Beginning of November
+- Academy Interest Forms Due: Beginning of November

 - Notification About Start of Selection Process: First week of November

 - Interview Result Notifications: One (1) week after interviews

 - Orientations: Second or Third week of December